chankeypathak/anglerfish/README.md

 and in the end it outputs equal or bigger files, it does not support JPG for Web, since Progressive RGB its not supported by design.
-We also checked latest Mozillas MozJPEG, but in the end it outputs equal or bigger files, the only one that really makes a difference is WebP.
+We also checked latest Mozillas MozJPEG, but in the end it outputs equal files most of the time, the only one that really makes a difference is WebP.

 **Arguments:**